PurpleTurtleCreative/completionist/readme.txt

 This plugin will now be hosted from the official WordPress.org Plugins directory.
 Please upgrade immediately so you can continue to receive the latest features, bug fixes, and security updates.

 == Changelog ==

+_Here are the latest changes.
+You can access the complete changelog history at [https://purpleturtlecreative.com/completionist/plugin-info/](https://purpleturtlecreative.com/completionist/plugin-info/)_

 ### 4.0.0 - 2023-09-03